 |Cheapest in||June||Best time to find cheap flights, 3% potential price drop|

-Information is based on travel restrictions for travel to West Virginia within the United States
+Information is based on travel restrictions from United Kingdom to West Virginia

 COVID-19 testing requirements

-Visitors from USA must present a negative RT-PCR (NAAT) or Antigen (quick-test) test taken 72 hours before departing to West Virginia.
+Visitors from United Kingdom must present a negative RT-PCR (NAAT) or Antigen (quick-test) test taken 1 day for RT-PCR (NAAT) and 1 day for Antigen (quick-test) before departing to West Virginia.

-Visitors from USA are not required to quarantine after entering West Virginia.
+Visitors from United Kingdom are not required to quarantine after entering West Virginia.

 COVID-19 testing requirements

-Visitors from West Virginia are not required to quarantine after entering USA.
+Visitors from West Virginia are not required to quarantine after entering United Kingdom.

 LON - CRW